 The Grav plugin to provide server-side syntax highlighting using the highlight.php library is essentially complete.
 We just need to update the documentation and do a quick run-through of the checklist under the Grav Theme/Plugin Release Process, reproduced below:

-1. It is open source with a LICENSE file that provides an MIT compatible license.
+file that provides an MIT compatible license. - Contains a

-2. Contains a README.md file with a summary of functionality and instructions on how to install and configure it.
+file with a summary of functionality and instructions on how to install and configure it. - Contains a

-3. Contains a blueprints.yaml file with all required fields.
+file with all required fields. - Provide a

 Already sorted in the first commit.